qingkaikong/blog/27_git_contribute_open_source_project/README.md

 $ # show the log history
 $ git log
 ```
-The reason we commit with 'abc' is because we will later squash this commit into the previous one, so you can call it anything.
+The reason we commit with 'abc' is because we will later squash this commit into the previous one, so the name here is a placeholder that will be removed.

 ![FigureS2](./figures/FigureS2_Remove_spaces.png)